BykadorovR/Raytracer/README.md

 # What's this project about

-Experiments with raytracing in Vulkan
+Experiments with ray tracing technique in Vulkan

 # Goal